What's the Best PDF Editor Software for Your Office: Top Factors to Consider

 Edit Text and Images in a PDF

-The last few years have seen the introduction of the most powerful PDF editing tool to date: the ability to change images and text in a PDF.
-You can now add your own images, add whole sections of text, remove images and text, and edit existing text in a PDF document.
+The last few years have taken PDF editing features to a new level.
+You can now edit PDF files as almost as readily as a Word document.
+Today's PDF editing tools have the ability to change images and text in a PDF.
+You can add your own images, add a watermark, apply stamps, add whole sections of text, remove images and text, and edit existing text in a PDF document.

 While this feature was born from endless demand, not all users are thrilled with it.
 You see, one of the original purposes of the PDF format was to create an unchangeable copy of a document.
 To see why that matters, look at the example of a retail contract.
 Suppose you send a client a copy of a contract to sign.
 You need to know that the client can't make any changes to the terms of the contract before signing.
 Once upon a time, just sending a PDF gave you that assurance.
 Now, however, your client can easilly use a PDF editor to change the contract however they want.